-Performed on X-ZELL’s patented Cryoimmunostaining™ platform technology, the liquid biopsy may help urologists avoid more than 50 per cent of unnecessary biopsies, Dr Bhakdi revealed.
+Performed on X-ZELL’s patented Cryoimmunostaining™ platform technology, the test may help urologists avoid more than 50 per cent of biopsies, Dr Bhakdi revealed.
 “That’s reducing the risk for men to undergo risky, invasive procedures for no reason by half.”

 Dr Bhakdi will share a first-world preview of his new research – and what it could mean for clinical practice – on 23 August 2018 in Brisbane.

 Head of Marketing & Communications

 +66 6 2197 8788